Outreach

 Residential Care Facility Ministry

-Members of the Catholic Daughters, the Rosary Altar Society and the Legion of Mary assist our priests in preparing for the celebration of a monthly liturgy in four residential care facilities.
+Members of the Catholic Daughters and the Rosary Altar Society assist our priests in preparing for the celebration of a monthly liturgy in four residential care facilities.
 In-between times, there are communion services, social gatherings and pastoral visits that take place.
 There are a limited number of dedicated volunteers who visit each of these places.
 More volunteers are needed.
 Perhaps you and a friend or a small group would want more information about what you might do to reach out to the elderly and disabled in these facilities.
-Please call the contact person for more information.
+Please call the parish office for more information.